TERMS AND CONDITIONS

 - 12.4.3 your continued use of the Service after notice of the alleged or actual infringement from us or any appropriate authority.

-12.5 The above state your sole and exclusive rights and remedies, and our (including our employees’, agents’ and sub-contractors’) entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of
+12.5 The above state your sole and exclusive rights and remedies, and our (including our employees’, agents’ and sub-contractors’) entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of confidentiality.

 13.1 Each subscription you order on these terms will commence on the Effective Date and shall continue for an initial period of 12 months (“Initial Term”) and afterwards shall be automatically renewed for successive periods of 12 months (each a "Renewal Period"), unless otherwise terminated in accordance with the provisions of these terms; and the Initial Term together with any subsequent Renewal Periods shall constitute the "Subscription Term".